pcafrica/advanced_programming_2025-2026/exercises/05/05-c++_functions_templates.md

 # Exercise 1: lambda functions

-Starting from the `hints/ex1.cpp` source file, create a C++ program that calculates the total cost of a given a list of products.
+Starting from the `hints/ex1.cpp` source file, create a C++ program that calculates the total cost of a given list of products.

 1. Use `std::accumulate` to calculate the total cost of the products, passing a custom lambda function.